Did a ‘Paleo’ Diet Full of Carbohydrates Make Cavemen Cleverer?

 But, the truth is that amylase doesn’t provide good results on raw starches.
 The situation is much better when it comes to cooked foods.
 Cooking is a process that makes potatoes 20 times more digestible.

-Cooking was the reason why wild tubers become more useful to humans which is very important especially at these times when people lacked food.
+Cooking was the reason why wild tubers became more useful to humans which is very important, especially at these times when people lacked food.

-Fathers today take even less care than their ancestors did during Stone Age
+Fathers today take even less care than their ancestors did during the Stone Age

-When our ancestors started using cooked starchy foods, they were forced to evolve in order to get more amylase and use glucose in the right way.
+When our ancestors started using cooked starchy foods, they were forced to evolve to get more amylase and use glucose in the right way.

-This mutation that lead to extra copies of amylase were spreading fast.
-The glucose that humans got, helped them find energy that lead to development of bigger brains.
+This mutation that led to extra copies of amylase was spreading fast.
+The glucose that humans got, helped them find energy which led to the development of bigger brains.

-There are many experts who say that Thomas and his team have put in order a lot of interesting evidence for the impact of carbs in our evolution.
+Many experts say that Thomas and his team have put in order a lot of interesting evidence for the impact of carbs on our evolution.

 However, they believe that this theory still needs to be analyzed more thoroughly because many elements are missing.